Communization

-Communization (or communisation in British English) refers to an insurrectionary period of immediate confrontation with capitalism and the direct expropriation of property, conceived as the "conscious creation of communism in our lives".
-Proponents of communization reject transitioning to communism through the creation of cooperatives within a capitalist economy, or waiting for a revolution that would upend capitalism some time in the future.
+Communization theory (or communisation theory in British English) refers to a tendency on the ultra-left that understands communism as a process that, in a social revolution, immediately begins to replace all capitalist social relations with communist ones, rejecting transitional stages.
+Thus it rejects the role of the dictatorship of the proletariat, which it sees as reproducing capitalism.
+There exist two broad trends within communization theory: a 'Marxist' one (exemplified by Gilles Dauvé, Théorie Communiste, and later, Endnotes) and an 'Anarchist' one (represented by Tiqqun, The Invisible Committee, and Hostis).

-Initially developed by anarcho-communists and taken up by insurrectionary anarchists, the theory of communization was defined in the late-20th century by French communists such as Gilles Dauvé and the Tiqqun collective.
+The term "communization" in this context was coined by Dauvé, following the uprising of May 68, in an attempt to explain its failure.
+Dauvé's theory synthesised the council communist emphasis on proletarian self-emancipation and rejection of the party-form with Italian communist Amadeo Bordiga's critique of what he saw as capitalism in the Soviet Union, which stressed the importance of the content of communism.
+He was additionally influenced by the Situationists' rejection of work (at least in words) and focus on the revolutionary transformation of everyday life.

 History

 Origins and precedents

 In his 1843 Code de la Communauté, the Neo-Babouvist Théodore Dézamy called for an immediate move from capitalism to communism.
 Instead of a transitional stage between the two, he envisioned the gradual abolition of the state and the "communisation of social relations" through the direct cessation of commerce.

 In The Conquest of Bread, anarcho-communist Peter Kropotkin called for the immediate expropriation of all property, for the purposes of ensuring well-being for all, following an insurrectionary period.
 He also proposed the immediate communisation of social relations, which would integrate both agricultural and industrial workers into the process by each fulfilling the needs of the other.
 But anarcho-communists came to disagree on what form communisation would take.
 Some came to see that it was insurrectionists themselves, rather than the organised working class, that would be the real agent of a social revolution.
-Critising the labour movement as reformist, this anti-organisational tendecy came to favour agitating the unemployed, expropriating food and carrying out propaganda of the deed.
+Criticising the labour movement as reformist, this anti-organisational tendency came to favour agitating the unemployed, expropriating food and carrying out propaganda of the deed.

 Although the English socialist William Morris was critical of this individualist anarchist tendency, regarding both its theory and practice as "reactionary", in his 1893 Manifesto of English Socialists, Morris also called on socialists to dedicate themselves to immediately bringing about the "complete communization of industry for which the economic forms are ready and the minds of the people are almost prepared."